kubevela/terraform-controller/hack/tool/backup_restore/README.md

 2. Confirm that the environment variables set in terraform-controller are also set in the current execution environment.

-3. Run the `restore` command: `go run main.go restore --configuration <path/to/your/configuration.yaml> --state <path/to/your/state.json>`
+3. If you want to `resotre` the cloud resource managed by the Configuration explicitly, please run the `restore` command: `go run main.go restore --configuration <path/to/your/configuration.yaml> --state <path/to/your/state.json>`.
+On the other hand, ff you want to `resotre` the cloud resource managed by a KubeVela application, please run the `restore` command: `go run main.go restore --application <path/to/your/application.yaml> --component <the_cloud_resource_component_name> --state <path/to/your/state.json>`.

 To find more usages of the `restore` subcommand, please run `go run main.go restore -h` for help.